The Pebbles and Bamm-Bamm Show

 The Pebbles and Bamm-Bamm Show is an American animated television series produced by Hanna-Barbera Productions that originally aired for one season on CBS Saturday morning from September 11, 1971, to January 1, 1972.
 With an ensemble voice cast of Sally Struthers, Jay North, Mitzi McCall, Gay Hartwig, Carl Esser and Lennie Weinrib, the show follows teenage Pebbles Flintstone and Bamm-Bamm Rubble as they encounter problems growing up in the fictional town of Bedrock.
 The Pebbles and Bamm-Bamm Show is the first spin-off series of The Flintstones.
-For the 1972-73 season, the show was revamped as The Flintstone Comedy Hour, with more time given to the original Flintstones cast alongside both reruns and newly produced segments of Pebbles and Bamm-Bamm.
+For the 1972–73 season, the show was revamped as The Flintstone Comedy Hour, with more time given to the original Flintstones cast alongside both reruns and newly produced segments of Pebbles and Bamm-Bamm.

 Similar to Hanna-Barbera's Josie and the Pussycats, it used contemporary rock music to attract more viewers.
 The 16 episodes have since had reruns broadcast on Boomerang often surrounded by interstitial cartoons and shorts.
 Critical responses were mixed.
 It has since been released on DVD as part of Warner Home Video's "Hanna-Barbera Classic Collection" on a two disc set.

 Overview

 Set in the Stone Age, the series follows Pebbles and Bamm-Bamm as they face problems with growing up in the town of Bedrock.
-No longer toddlers, the two were now teenagers and began dating each other.
+No longer toddlers, the two are now teenagers and begin dating each other.
 The show focuses on them attending Bedrock High School and also getting their first jobs.
-Together, Pebbles and Bamm-Bamm formed a musical band called the Bedrock Rockers, which was considered an attempt to be the "Stone Age" version of the Archies by one critic.
-Unlike The Flintstones, it centered on the children of the family, rather than parents Fred and Wilma Flintstone, and Barney and Betty Rubble.
-These characters would continue to appear in the series, albeit in reduced roles.
+Together, Pebbles and Bamm-Bamm form a musical band called the Bedrock Rockers, which was considered an attempt to be the "Stone Age" version of the Archies by one critic.
+Unlike The Flintstones, it centers on the children of the family, rather than parents Fred and Wilma Flintstone, and Barney and Betty Rubble.
+These characters continue to appear in the series, albeit in reduced roles.